goodguyry/AriaComponents/src/MenuBar/README.md

 MenuBar
 =======

-MenuBar class for managing a visually persistent (horizontally-oriented) menubar.

-Each submenu item is instantiated as a Popup.
+Class for managing a visually persistent (horizontally-oriented) menubar, with each submenu item is instantiated as a Popup.

 ## Config `object`